 In this article, BBCIncorp will shed light on some of the best alternatives to bank accounts in Hong Kong you should know.
 Follow along with us!

 1. A new emerging trend: Fintech solutions for opening bank accounts

 Doing business in Hong Kong cannot move on without a business bank account.
-Note, however, that you have probably heard of the challenges of setting up a bank account in Hong Kong for foreigners.
+On that note, you have heard the challenges of setting up a bank account in Hong Kong for foreigners.

-Not to mention the complicated process or the waiting length for approval, the widespread pandemic this year is also curbing applicants from traveling to another country (Hong Kong) to complete the process.
+Beside the complicated process or the waiting length, the widespread pandemic this year also influences on completing the process.
 It has been difficult, and unfortunately, it is now becoming progressively difficult!

 Are there other alternatives to bank accounts in Hong Kong?
 The answer, fortunately, is YES!
 Many high-tech platforms have been emerging to bring startups and newly incorporated companies in Hong Kong out of trouble.
-Without the hassle of opening bank accounts, these fintech solutions become a worth-considering choice when seeking new options for Hong Kong bank account opening, instead of the traditional bank accounts.
+Instead of the hassle of opening traditional bank accounts, these fintech solutions become a worth-considering choice for your company.

-A key to mention is that opening a Hong Kong business bank account through fintech platforms requires no visit to Hong Kong as a normal process in physical banks.
-As for foreigners, this is considered to be the biggest convenience outweighing the benefit of having a traditional bank account in Hong Kong.
+A key to mention is that the fintech platforms require no visit to Hong Kong as a normal process in physical banks.
+As for foreigners, this is the biggest convenience outweighing the benefit of having a traditional bank account in Hong Kong.